Begin creating a productive and safe workplace by conducting a virtual risk assessment to ensure machine safety

 - Evaluating existing risk reduction measures and providing recommendation for improvement

 Although the prerequisites for building safe machines and systems are diverse, all risks must be identified.
-Then, appropriate measures for minimizing risk need to be defined and the effectiveness has to be checked.
+Then, appropriate measures for minimizing risk need to be identified and their potential effectiveness at reducing risk defined.
 Experts from SICK offer knowledge and experience to assist with a risk assessment – right from the start.
 This saves time and resources.

 Virtual Risk Assessments

 And now, these risk assessments can be done in-person or virtually, depending on the need.
 SICK’s new virtual risk assessments are completed without traveling to your facility.
 A virtual risk assessment is conducted in much the same way as an in-person visit.
 A detailed risk assessment report is completed by a safety application specialist from SICK and completed according to ANSI B11.0, ISO 12100 and other applicable standards.
 The report is a Task Based Risk Assessment (TaBRA) that evaluates each individual task and how to make improvements on your machine.
 From this, you’ll get recommended risk reduction measures to be applied to your equipment.

 How exactly will these be conducted virtually?
 Photos, videos, and layouts of your machinery will be reviewed prior to a one-on-one video call.
 The experts from SICK will have you walk around the machines so they can see the exact details of various aspects of the machine.
 Once completed, and the report will be generated by our safety application specialist and delivered to you upon completion.